MoxyFoxy/odin-sprawl/README.md

 Let's say we have a slice of size (10, 11) (sizex, sizey) and wish to set the element at index (5, 6), 5 being x, and 6 being y, to 12:

 ```
-sprawl(&arr, 5, 6, 10, 12)
+sprawl(arr, 5, 6, 10, 12)
 ```

-## \_bounds
+## \_in_bounds
 This is the only exception to being under the umbrella of the `sprawl` procedure.
 This procedure is like this as its parameter types clash with `index`.
 Why the \_ at the beginning?
-This is so it can fit in the same procedure "namespace" as `_bounds_2d`.
+This is so it can fit in the same procedure "namespace" as `_in_bounds_2d`.
 This procedure returns a boolean on whether or not an index is in bounds.

-This is under the `bounds` procedure group.
+This is under the `in_bounds` procedure group.

 ### Example
 Let's say we have a slice of size (10, 10, 10) and are trying to access (11, 11, 11) (which would return `false`):